A scatter plot or constellation diagram is used to visualize the constellation of a digitally modulated signal.

 Display the constellation diagram of the transmitted signal.

-hScope.
-This is necessary because the input signal has been changed.
 Display the constellation diagram of the normalized signal.
-Observe that the data points and reference constellation overlay one another.
+The data points and reference constellation nearly overlap.

-To view the transmitted signal more clearly, turn off the reference constellation by setting the
+To view the transmitted signal more clearly, hide the reference constellation by setting the

 ShowReferenceConstellation property to